Harsha-Musunuri/harsha-musunuri/README.md

 **Harsha-Musunuri/harsha-musunuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm an aspiring machine learning engineer.
-I was born in a small town called Khammam in India.
 I love spending my free time understanding recent advancements in ML and occasionally, making acoustic covers for my YouTube Channel [Harsha Musunuri](https://www.youtube.com/HarshaMusunuri).

 - 🔭 I’m currently working as a Machine Learning Research Assistant in Rutgers Machine Learning Lab (RUML) advised by Prof.Sungjin Ahn.
 - 🌱 I’m currently learning to bridge my understanding in Deploying ML applications to production that can impact millions of lives.